React

 npm run dev

-Provided that everything has gone according to plan, head over to localhost:5173, where you’ll be greeted with the following page:
+Provided everything has gone according to plan, head over to localhost:5173, where you’ll be greeted with the following page:

 Vite React template homepage